armory/docs/content/en/docs/installation/deployment-reg.md

     port: 443
 ```

-Save the file and run the following command: `hal deploy apply`.
+Save the file and apply the changes with the following command: `hal deploy apply`.
+Applying the config changes redeploys Armory Enterprise.
 {{% /tab %}}
 {{< /tabs >}}